AndreD4/AndreD4.github.io/sprint-4/my-reflections-sprint-4.md

 now.....

-my NO anwser... well because i work quite backwards, the way i think seems messy and weird but thats how my brain works. but its a habit i dont want to brea but just be more flexible, wow i just answered the question ....... my answer is yes, i think its impoetant NOW hahahahaha
+my NO anwser... well because i work quite backwards, the way i think seems messy and weird but thats how my brain works. but its a habit i dont want to brea but just be more flexible, wow i just answered the question ....... my answer is yes, i think its important NOW hahahahaha

+- As a developer, how important do you think indenting is?

+HMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM

+- Do you prefer tabs or spaces when indenting?

+HMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMMM

+- What is your workspace like in real life?
+Clean?
+Messy?
+Is your code a reflection of that?
+Is your _downloads_ folder a reflection of that?

+My work space in real life....
+AMAZING!!!!!!!!